pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

 A python 3 package for modeling exoplanet light curves.
 The transit function is based on the analytic expressions of Mandel and Agol 2002.

-Check out the "nested" branch for a global solver using the Multinest library for nested sampling.

 - Simple transit generator
 - Easily create noisy datasets
 - Parameter optimization and uncertainty estimation (powered by Scipy)